leoleovich/mmdu/README.md

 You need to update settings and add your own data into configuration file */etc/mmdu/mmdu.toml*:

-- **[access]** - this section contains data to connect to mysql server.
+- **[access]** - this section contains data to connect to mysql server
   You can specify *username*, *password*, *initPass*, *host*, *port*.
-If you do not - it has default values (root without password to localhost 3306).
+If you do not - it has default values (root without password to localhost 3306)
   - username - users which has permissions to grant (WITH GRANT OPTION) privileges, drop and create databases and users
   - password - password for this user
-  - initPass - we need it because by default mysql does not have root password or has 1 time pass (5.7).
+  - initPass - if your mysql was managed before by something else and has password, you can provide initial data to login and make changes.
 Default is no password authentication
+  - host - host where mmdu should connect.
+Default is "localhost"
+  - port - port where mmdu should connect.
+Default is 3306
+  - socket - prefered.
+If you have this parameter set up, mmdu will try to connect via socket.
+This is prefered, because in 5.7 this is the only way to connect with root to freshly installed DB

 - **[[database]]** - Databases which need to be in mysql.
   - name - name of database to manage